AlexsLemonade/training-specific-template/workshop/HOME.md

 {%- endcase -%}, as described in the link above.

 * Sign up for the **Cancer Data Science Slack workspace** at <http://ccdatalab.org/slack>.
 Please use your full name in your profile, so we can find you easily and add you to the private meeting channel.
-* Once you have been given your username and temporary password, **[follow these instructions](../software-setup/rstudio-login.md)** to log in to our RStudio server and change your password.
+* Once you have been given your username and temporary password, **[follow these instructions](../software-setup/rstudio-login.md)** to log in to our RStudio server.

 ## Schedule